Highest Credit Rated SBLC Issuers:

 *DUE DILIGENCE FEES/CHARGES REQUIRED.

 *SERIOUS READY, WILLING, AND FINANCIALLY CAPABLE CLIENTS ONLY.

 Monetize SBLC/BG for cash as well as for raising a credit line

 Monetize SBLC/BG for Managed Buy/Sell or PPP platform entry

 Monetize SBLC/BG for both cash as well as Buy/Sell platform entry

 SBLC Monetization LTV (Loan To Value)

-LTV 70-85% of Face Value of the Instrument depending on BANK Rating.
+LTV up to 70%-85% of Face Value of the Instrument depending on Issuing Bank Rating.